groue/GRMustache/README.md

 A practical example
 -------------------

-Let's be totally mad, and display a list of people and their birthdays in a `UIWebView` embedded in our iOS application.
+Let's be totally mad, and display a list of people and their birthdates in a `UIWebView` embedded in our iOS application.

 We'll most certainly have a `UIViewController` for displaying the web view: